-If the optional must_exist is True, causes an exception to be raised if a requested SConscript file is not found.
-The current default is False, causing only a warning to be emitted, but this default is deprecated (since 3.1).
-For scripts which truly intend to be optional, transition to explicitly supplying must_exist=False to the SConscript call.
+If the optional must_exist is True (the default), an exception is raised if a requested SConscript file is not found.
+To allow missing scripts to be silently ignored (the default behavior prior to SCons version 3.1), pass must_exist=False in the SConscript call.